 Major property-manager trade associations — California Apartment Association (CAA), National Association of Residential Property Managers (NARPM) Southern California chapters, Apartment Association of Greater Los Angeles (AAGLA), and similar — circulate practice templates and best-practice toolkits to their memberships.
 Survey association archives, member-resource libraries, and continuing-education materials for the Move-Out Clearance Report by name.
 The Apartment Journal trade-press distribution channel is a direct anchor for this survey.

 The California Department of Real Estate (DRE) maintains a complaint registry against licensed real estate brokers and salespersons.
 Brokers who manage residential rentals are routine targets of tenant complaints for security-deposit handling.
-A targeted audit of DRE complaint records for the five-year window in the seven counties, filtered for security-deposit disputes, can identify the template by name in supporting exhibits.
+A targeted audit of DRE complaint records for the five-year window in the seven audit counties, filtered for security-deposit disputes, can identify the template by name in supporting exhibits.
 DRE Pre-Complaint and Investigation files, while not all public, can be accessed by the State Bar and other regulatory partners under inter-agency cooperation protocols.

 The five steps are complementary, not duplicative.
 Step 1 measures upstream distribution.
 Step 2 measures downstream geographic propagation.
 Step 3 measures downstream litigation-reaching application.
 Step 4 measures professional-network adoption.
 Step 5 measures regulatory-complaint recurrence.
 Together, the five outputs answer the question this page asks.